daram529/CS374_HCI_pictures/README.md

 ## POV
 **User :** Korean kpop fangirls in high-school
 **User’s need :** need to see encouraging and empathizing contents of their stars easily
-**Surprising insight :** but stars’ contents of different personality are too scattered across and disorganized within platforms.
+**Surprising insight :** because of their stress and situation it’s easier for them to feel lonely

 ## Persona
 ![persona](https://cdn.rawgit.com/daram529/CS374_HCI_pictures/3306cd5f/DP2/persona.jpg)